Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Proofs of Main Results

 \subsection{Proof of Theorem~\ref{theorem:over_fit}}

-In this proof, we will adapt the framework in Appendix~\ref{subsec:proof:theorem:exact_fit} to the setting of Theorem~\ref{theorem:over_fit}.
-However, since the arguments utilized for the global version part remain the same (up to some changes of notations) for the over-fitted setting, they will not be presented here again and we focus only on proving the following local inequality by following the steps outlined in Appendix~\ref{subsec:proof:theorem:exact_fit}:
+In this proof, we adapt the framework in Appendix~\ref{subsec:proof:theorem:exact_fit} to the setting of Theorem~\ref{theorem:over_fit}.
+However, since the arguments utilized for the global version part remain the same (up to some changes of notations) for the over-fitted settings, they will not be presented here again.
+Thus, we focus only on proving the following local inequality: